 If a Coach wishes to choose a non-parent to act as Assistant Coach, the Director may approve that choice, subject to ratification of the Board, before try-outs begin.

-The Representative Director shall ensure that the person named as Assistant Coach has all the requirements expected of an Assistant Coach.
+The Representative Director Shall ensure that the person named as Assistant Coach has all the requirements expected of an Assistant Coach.

-The Representative Director shall nominate the Assistant Coach for approval by to the Board.
+The Representative Director Shall nominate the Assistant Coach for approval by to the Board.

 D. Selection of Managers:

 No parent shall be involved in the try-out process and no parent shall be chosen as a Manager until after the team has been chosen.